 About Intumescent Steel Paint

-Intumescent steel paints and coatings are available in Water and Solvent based forms with fire ratings of 30, 60, 90 and 120 minutes, utilising thin film intumescent technology and thick film intumescent technology.
+Intumescent steel paints and coatings are available in Water and Solvent based forms, providing protection to most structural steel sizes of 30, 60, 90 and 120 minutes fire protection, utilising thick and thin film intumescent coating technology.
 We can also supply non-reactive fire protection up to 4 hours using cementitious sprays or boarding systems.

 How does an intumescent paint protect steel and why is it needed?